 How to Establish a Crowdfunding Platform?

-What is the Crowdfunding in Turkey System?
+What is the Crowdfunding System in Turkey?

-There is a view that such restrictions on innovative and small-scale ventures contradict the purpose of crowdfunding—namely, facilitating financing for small and entrepreneurial companies—since they may force such ventures to establish new companies for each activity, causing additional costs and effort.
+There is a view that such restrictions on innovative and small-scale ventures contradict the purpose of crowdfunding—namely, facilitating financing for small and entrepreneurial companies—since they may compel such ventures to establish new companies for each activity, thereby incurring additional costs and effort.
 On the other hand, the Communiqué provides that, after crowdfunding is completed, the company may engage in other activities provided that the required quorums are met.
 Under the Communiqué, the only provision required to be included in the articles of association is that, upon meeting the quorums set out under Article 421 of the Turkish Commercial Code (“TCC”), it is possible to transition to other activities after crowdfunding.

 Crowdfunding Provisions under the Capital Markets Law